A brief note from my sponsors.

 My grandddad's brother and his family in Ukraine, c.
 1930.
 Had it not been for Facebook, I would never have seen this photo, sent to me by a second cousin who contacted me through that platform.
 Our surname is unusual so there aren't many of us around.

-My grandparents with the family.
+My grandparents with the family in Argentina.
 Dad's over on the left with grandpa's arm around him.
 Tio Miguel ("Mike") is behind grandpa.
 Tia Paulina is standing behind grandma, with my Tio Vladimiro sitting on her knee.
 Tio Pedro has not made the scene yet.
 This pic must be around 1934.

 Me down in Big Sur a year or two ago.
 From the fields of Ukraine to the fields of Buenos Aires to California, the Golden State.
 Ain't that something.